How to Transfer an Image onto a Canvas: An Artist's Guide with text

 Mod Podge or Varnish

-Before you transfer your image onto your canvas, you need to prepare your canvas.
+To transfer an image onto a canvas, you need to prepare the canvas first.
 Here’s what you need to do:

 Paint Your Canvas